-Indigenous Perspectives Society: Centre of Excellence in Community Education (IPS) is thrilled to announce a new free online leadership workshop series especially for Indigenous youth in and from care, over Summer 2022.
+Indigenous Perspectives Society: Centre of Excellence in Community Education (IPS) presented a new free online leadership workshop series especially for Indigenous youth in and from care, over Summer 2022.
 At IPS, we believe that much of the cultural resurgence and reconciliation work in the coming years will happen through the cultivated leadership of our youth.
 Indigenous youth in and from care share unique experiences and have very valuable perspectives to share.
-This is chance to learn alongside and support each other in a safe space.
+This series provided a chance for youth to learn alongside and support each other in a safe space.
 To learn more read IPS Youth Voices: Impowering Indigenous Youth.

-Indigenous Youth, between the ages 14 to 28, we are inviting YOU to register for this series of three amazing workshops plus voluntary peer mentorship to gain:
+The series brought Indigenous Youth, between the ages 14 to 28, together for three amazing workshops plus voluntary peer mentorship to gain:

 - Connection with other Indigenous youth and IPS youth circle members